 Poisons Aren’t the Problem: The Chemicals in Ant Traps Are Unlikely to Sicken Your Pet

 Ant traps utilize a number of different poisons to kill their intended targets.

 Some of the most common include:

-These poisons vary in terms of the danger they represent to dogs, but, in almost all cases, the quantities present are too small to sicken your pet.
+These poisons vary in terms of the danger they represent to dogs, but, in almost all cases, the quantities present in an ant trap are too small to sicken your pet.

 According to Dr. Scott Nimmo MRCVS, BVMS, “even a small dog would have to eat the contents of quite a few of these traps before there would be any serious toxicity concerns.”